ros2/design/articles/130_ros_time.md

 It is possible that the user may have access to an out of band time source which can provide better performance than the default source the `/clock` topic.
 It might be possible that for their use case a more advanced algorithm would be needed to propagate the simulated time with adequate precision or latency with restricted bandwidth or connectivity.
-The user will be able to switch out the time source for either each instance of their Time object as well as have the ability to override the default for the process.
+The user will be able to switch out the time source for the instance of their Time object as well as have the ability to override the default for the process.

-It is possible to use an external time source such as GPS in as a ROSTime source, but it is recommended to integrate a time source like that using standard NTP integrations with the system clock since that is already an established mechanism and will not need to deal with more complicated changes such as time jumps.
+It is possible to use an external time source such as GPS as a ROSTime source, but it is recommended to integrate a time source like that using standard NTP integrations with the system clock since that is already an established mechanism and will not need to deal with more complicated changes such as time jumps.

 For the current implementation a `TimeSource` API will be defined such that it can be overridden in code.
 If in the future a common implementation is found that would be generally useful it could be extended to optionally dynamically select the alternative TimeSource via a parameter similar to enabling the simulated time.